Elias Bou Saab: Political career

 He was then elected Deputy Speaker of the Lebanese Parliament succeeding Elie Ferzli following the 2022 elections amid the ongoing economic crisis.
-Bou Saab was able to win by a slim margin of 50.78% of the vote after a 2 round vote took place.
+Bou Saab was able to win by a slim margin of 50.78% of the vote after a 2-round vote took place.

+Bou Saab was reportedly kicked out of the Free Patriotic Movement bloc in April 2024 in which FPM sources cited political disagreements since the beginning of the 2022 parliament.
+Disagreements mostly include choice of presidential candidates and ideological differences.
+Together with three other former FPM members the Independent Consultative Gathering was formed.

 Personal life

-He is Married to the renowned singer Julia Boutros and has two sons, Samer and Tarek.
+He is married to the renowned singer Julia Boutros and has two sons, Samer and Tarek.